 Founder & Educator

-Ariana is a certified teacher in New York State, a certified Artifical Intelligence Ethics Officer and is pending certification with the Ontario College of Teachers.
+Ariana is a certified teacher in New York State, a certified Artificial Intelligence Ethics Officer and is pending certification with the Ontario College of Teachers.

 All staff of Red Fox Learning Studio undergo an annual vulnerable sector background check and have CPR/First Aid training.